Chango people: Definition and context of the Changos

 The culture originated in the 8,000-year-old Chinchorro tradition.
 Due to a combination of conquest and integration into other cultures and ethnicities, the Chango culture is now considered extinct.
 However, in Chile they are legally recognized as an original indigenous people since 2020, and about 4,725 people self-declare that they belong to this ethnic group.

 The Changos were not a distinct tribe or ethnic group; rather, the term is used to refer to many disparate communities of indigenous people living along the northern Chilean and southern Peruvian coast in the Pre-Columbian era.
 The term "chango" was first documented in the 17th century by Spanish conquistadors who perceived little in the way of cultural difference between the local native communities.
 Therefore, "chango" describes a loose grouping of maritime peoples who shared a similar way of life rather than a common history or ethnicity.
-In general, Chango culture is considered more primitive than neighbouring cultures such as the Atacameños.
+Chango culture developed adjacent to neighbouring cultures such as the Atacameños.

 Chango culture is part of the Chinchorro tradition.
-The Chinchorro were hunter-fisher-gatherers with a particular reliance on the sea, who lived along the Atacama coast from at least the 8th century BC.
+The Chinchorro were hunter-fisher-gatherers with a particular reliance on the sea, who lived along the Atacama Desert coast from at least the 8th century BC.
 They are of special interest to modern anthropologists due to their practice of mummifying the dead.